 Workshops on the Bauhaus Stage:

 Above: A clip from Trio Spheres, sculpture performed on the Bauhaus Stage.
+Trio Spheres Composition: ‘Instrument’ is performed on the Bauhaus Stage by adding wooden balls and threads to create relational rhythms played by three people.

 Image showing Instrument being played by visitors.
 Photo Yvonne Tenschert, Bauhaus Dessau Foundation